Skip to content

 Gietzelt’s wife Dawn was once over-heard saying she “did not care which labor party her children favoured” and clearly meant the CPA was to be regarded as another labor party.
 Obviously no reader of Solzhenitsyn, she – like the ALP Left of her generation including Cairns – could never see the difference between the totalitarian and democratic brands of socialism.
 I always suspected their spiritual homelands were the “peoples’ democracies” of Eastern Europe and was always inclined to imagine them as members of an Australian Politburo wolfing pork and caviar at banquets for visiting Soviet delegations and, with a bark or two, despatching social democrats and liberals to the Gulag.

 Aarons is blunt about these forces in his Dad’s old party.
 Other communist memoirs cast a romantic hue over the comrades, idealistic fighters for the rights of workers and Aborigines.
 Of course idealism is not ever a defence.
 Isiah Berlin identified the desire of idealists for a “rational reorganisation of society” as the very source of totalitarianism.
-He wrote, the:
+He wrote:

-“search for perfection does seem to me a recipe for bloodshed, no better even if it is demanded by the sincerest of idealists, the purest of heart.”
+“[The] search for perfection does seem to me a recipe for bloodshed, no better even if it is demanded by the sincerest of idealists, the purest of heart.”

 A former Tribune editor Rupert Lockwood once told me that in a lifetime in the CPA he had met people perfectly capable of lining enemies against a wall and machine-gunning them.